microsoft/nni/docs/QuickStart.md

   * If there is any error like `Segmentation fault`, please refer to [FAQ][1]
   * For the system requirements of NNI, please refer to [Install NNI][2]

-## First "Hello World" experiment: MNIST
+## "Hello World" example: MNIST

 As long as you provide data sets, training methods and search spaces, NNI can automatically generate training experiments, adjust hyper-parameters, and find the optimal hyper-parameter configuration within the given time or number of experiments.

 Here is a QuickStart example to run a NNI experiment on MNIST.

-**Three things required when using NNI**
+**Three things required to do when using NNI**

 1. Give a `Search Space` file in json, includes the `name` and the `range` of hyper-parameters you need to search.
 For example: [search_space.json][3]
-2. Prepare a `trial` job in python for training model, which define the methods to trian the model when we get a set of parameters.
+2. Prepare a `model training method(trial)` in python, which define an individual attempt at applying a set of hyper-parameters.
 For example: [mnist.py][4]
 3. Define a `config` in yaml format like below.
 Here we declare the path to SearchSpace and trial, also give information such as tuning algorithm, runtime and name arguments.

 *MNIST [config.yml][5] file we prepared:*